Kitano Tenjin Engi Emaki: Legacy

 Over thirty later versions of the Kitano Tenjin Engi Emaki can be identified, created especially during the 14th and 15th centuries, both by amateurs and by famous painters such as Tosa Mitsunobu, because of the growing popularity of the cult of Tenjin.

 Among the best known of the later versions of the work are the Kōan version (1278) by Tosa Yukimitsu, whose light-coloured style would influence several later scrolls, as well as the Matsuzaki version (1311) by Dōchō and Ryūshin, a very elegant and decorative work, with several differences from the original Jōkyū version.
+Comprising six scrolls, the last of which recounts the founding of the Matsuzaki shrine, this version is traditionally divided into thirty-three sections per scroll, a number symbolising the forms the bodhisattva Kannon may take, Tenjin being regarded, according to syncretic Shinto-Buddhist belief, as a manifestation of the eleven-headed Kannon.
+Particularly well preserved, it is said to have been copied directly from the drawings of the Kitano Tenjin engi emaki, and also served as a support for the monthly gatherings of the Tenjin-kō, held on the eighteenth day of each month among farming communities.

 From the point of view of the narrative, the various versions are generally divided into three branches, according to the introductory sentence in each version: